slatedb/slatedb/docs/0001-manifest.md

 The writer client must then fence all older clients.
 This is done by writing an empty SST to the next SST ID in the WAL.

+1. Creatinga a new snapshot in the manifest.
-1. List the `wal` directory to find the next SST ID.
+2. List the `wal` directory to find the next SST ID.
-2. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.
+3. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.

+_NOTE: A snapshot is created in (1) to prevent the compactor from deleting `wal` SSTs until the writer has written its fencing SST.
+See [here](https://github.com/slatedb/slatedb/pull/43/files#r1594460226) for more details._

+_NOTE: The writer may choose to release its snapshot created in (1) after writing the fencing SST in (3), or it may periodically refresh its snapshot._

 At this point, there are four potential outcomes: